Big Dipper (rapper): Career

 Stermer wrote his first song at the age of 25.
 He began using the name 'Big Dipper' the following year, at the age of 26.
 As of 2018, he is based in Los Angeles.
 He has performed at various LGBT pride and bear festivals, P-town, and San Francisco Bear Pride.
 In 2019, he was a headliner at Washington, DC's Capital Pride.
 He stated that one reason he performed at the event was to combat hatred and help people feel empowered.

 On August 24, 2018, Big Dipper released his debut album, Late Bloomer.
 He had cohosted the podcast Unbearable with Meatball, a fellow bear and drag queen.
 After a hiatus, the duo returned in June 2019 with a new podcast, Sloppy Seconds, on the Forever Dog network.
 As of 2024, the podcast is also available on Moguls of Media (MOM)'s YouTube page.
 On the program, Big Dipper and Meatball interview a variety of celebrities, primarily within or allied-with the LGBT community, including actors, adult film stars, comedians, drag queens and other performers.

 Artistry

-Big Dipper's minstrel-style work is often explicit and involves themes of sex and humor surrounding his opportunistic, pathological exploits.
+Big Dipper's minstrel-style work is often explicit and involves themes of sex and humor.
 He has been compared to fellow gay rapper Cazwell.